 From setting up the survey to getting insights from the data, Likert scale analysis can be difficult.

-However, following the processes outlined in this article will make it a smooth sail for you.
+However, following the processes outlined in this article will make it smooth sailing for you.

 First, you use the guidelines for setting up effective survey questions.